 Day 15- Every man and woman must take by faith what Christ has done for them at Calvary and then walk in this new way of life.

 Day 16- Now King David, living many years before Christ, did not know all that Christ would do to remake man's sinful heart.
 But he saw the great gap between a holy God and his own corrupt heart which made him cry out for purity.

-There is no doubt that David had much to teach Solomon about the heart and with the wisdom God had given Solomon, he too desired to pass along what he knew to his own sons.
-Thus we come back to his important command to them... "keep your heart with all vigilence, for from it flow the springs of life."
+There is no doubt that David had much to teach Solomon about the heart, and Solomon with God's wisdom desired to pass along what he knew to his own sons.
+Therefore we come back to his important command to them... "keep your heart with all vigilance, for from it flow the springs of life."

-Day 17- Know and keep the word.
+Day 17- First by knowing God's Word and living by it.
 Today we might rephrase this to knowing Christ and letting Him live in our heart.

 Day 18- Obedience.

 Proverbs 3:1 / 6:20-23/ 7:1-3

 Proverbs 3:5-6 / 3:26/ Isaiah 26:4 / Isaiah 50:10

 Joshua 24:14 / Proverbs 3:7 / Ecclesiastes 12:13

 Day 21- Hold onto what is good